FengodChen/DMP-DUN-CVPR2025/README.md

             ├── ...
             └── xxx
 ```
-And you should modify the configs files in `./configs/xxx.py` to declare your dataset path and loading method (Approximately between lines 103 and 141 of the config file).
+and you should modify the configs files in `./configs/xxx.py` to declare your dataset path and loading method (Approximately between lines 103 and 141 of the config file).

 ### Prepare Training Config
 All the official configs are stored in `./configs/xxx.py`, you can modify this file to change some configs such as batch size, learning rate, training epoch, and etc.